 I have realized that architecture with a fancy tale fascinates me.
-Abandoned houses, Castles and spooky stories gets all my attention even if I'm equally scared of the surrounding.
-Such place for me, was Richmond Castle.
+Abandoned houses, Castles and spooky stories gets all my attention even if I’m equally scared of the surrounding.
+Such place for me, is Richmond Castle.
 I wanted to go there for many years, but never got the time.
-Of course we planned to visit the Richmond Castle while we were at Eden Resort in Beruwala, but the evening nap mattered more for us and we couldn't do it.
+Of course we planned to visit the Richmond Castle while we were at Eden Resort in Beruwala, but the evening nap mattered more for us and we couldn’t do it.
 Finally, when plans were happening to spend a weekend at Hikka Tranz, we squeezed in the trip to the route.

 Location & Entrance